Fall 2016 First-Time Freshman Advising Checklist

 - Activate your CSUN Account.
 Locate the “Activate CSUN User ID and Password” letter you received from Admissions and Records and log into myNorthridge Portal at www.csun.edu.
 Read and accept the campus information technology policy.
 Follow the instructions to set up your account and enter any other information as prompted.
 For help, visit the Information Technology Help Center.

 - Make an appointment for freshman advisement and registration.
-Advising sessions begin as early as November 2, 2015.
+Advising sessions begin as early as April 12, 2016.
 Freshmen must see an advisor in order to register for classes.
-If you have received your EPT/ELM scores or your exemption, you may contact the Student Services Center/EOP in the College of your major to schedule an advising appointment.
+If you have received your EPT/ELM scores or your exemption, you may contact the Student Services Center/EOP in the College of your major to schedule an advising appointment beginning March 28, 2016.
 If your major is Undecided or Undeclared, schedule an appointment with the Advising Resource Center/EOP.
-Bring a copy of any Advanced Placement exam scores to your advising appointment.
-Your advisor will need access to all your test scores to place you in appropriate classes.
+Bring copies of any Advanced Placement (AP) exam scores and/or unofficial community college transcripts to your advising appointment.
+Your advisor needs to know if you have additional college credits that may transfer to CSUN that may satisfy degree requirements.

 Before your appointment, you may want to prepare a tentative class schedule to review with your advisor.
 However, remember that the schedule you create is just for practice.
 You should make a list of questions about your major, General Education, Financial Aid and Scholarships, Housing, etc., to ask during your appointment.
 Bring your CSUN User ID and Password so that you can log into myNorthridge and the SOLAR Student Center with your advisor.

 - Allow two to three hours for your appointment.
 Purchase a one-day parking permit at any lot pay station for $6.00.
-Partial day parking permits are now available for a smaller fee in lots F5, G3 and G4.
+Partial-day parking permits are now available for a smaller fee in lots F5, G3 and G4.
 Arrive on campus early to locate your advisor's office.
-Download a campus map, including driving directions, to help you find your destination.
+Download a campus map, including driving directions, or download the CSUN Mobile App to help you find your destination.

 - Review the online University Catalog prior to your advising session.
 The Catalog describes every major, all courses CSUN offers, and provides vital information about academic policies and University rules.